Admissions FAQ

 • MY STUDENT IS HOMESCHOOLED, CAN WE STILL APPLY TO LASA?

 • Students that are homeschooled apply to LASA every year.
-Homeschooled students, just like all other applicants, will submit an application, teacher recommendations, CogAT and grades.
+Homeschooled students, just like all other applicants, will submit an application, supplemental form, teacher recommendations, and grades.

 • CAN I SEE MY STUDENT’S APPLICATION SCORE?